Budapest DIY Walking Tour

 Note: An international competition was held to design the building, with the plans of the second and third place entries later realized in the form of the Ethnographic Museum and the Ministry of Agriculture (⑩ below and ④ above).

 ⑩ Museum of Ethnography: Constructed in1896 as the Palace of Justice and until 1945 served as the Supreme Court.
 No need to get too close, as this building is better viewed from afar.
-Note the: resemblance to the Reichstag³ in Berlin, the three horse driven Roman chariot (a “triga”) and the court scene in the tympanum⁴.
+Note the: resemblance to the Reichstag³ in Berlin, the three horse driven Roman chariot (a “triga”),horse-driven and the court scene in the tympanum⁴.

 ⑫ Kossuth Memorial is a reproduction of the original that was removed in 1950 by the communists and replaced with a statue of Kossuth pointing towards a brighter future, which was then removed in 2015.
-Lajos Kossuth was a journalist, statesman and President of the Kingdom of Hungary during the revolution of 1848–49.
+Lajos Kossuth was a journalist, statesman, and President of the Kingdom of Hungary during the revolution of 1848–49.

 ⑬ István Tisza Statue honors the former prime minister of Hungary at the start of WWI.
 He was assassinated during the Chrysanthemum Revolution on 31 October 1918 - the same day that Hungary terminated its political union with Austria.

 ⑭ The White House was once the HQ of the Central Committee of the Hungarian Socialist Workers’ Party.
 It now contains offices of the members of parliament.
 The first floor is made of stone, which does not compliment the rest of the building, which is quite modern.
 Also note the ominous entrance, which has two “rifle” slits.
-If your are bold enough, enter and examine the Aurél Bernáth mural, if not, admire the Margit Bridge built in 1876, prematurely destroyed by the retreating Germans in 1945 (killing over 600 civilians and German soldiers), rebuilt in 1947.
-Also inspect the statue of jurist Kovacs Bela on the southwest corner.
+If you are bold enough, enter and examine the Aurél Bernáth mural, if not, admire the Margit Bridge built in 1876, prematurely destroyed by the retreating Germans in 1945 (killing over 600 civilians and German soldiers), rebuilt in 1947.
+Also, inspect the statue of jurist Kovacs Bela on the southwest corner.

 ⑮ Attila József Statue honors one of the best-known Hungarian poets.
 Hailed during the communist era of the 1950s as Hungary's great "proletarian poet".
-Artistically this may be best statue in Kossuth Square.
+Artistically this may be the best statue in Kossuth Square.

 ⑯ The Shoes on the Danube Bank is a memorial honoring Jews who were killed by fascist Arrow Cross⁶ militiamen in Budapest during World War II.
-They were ordered to take off their shoes, and were then shot at the edge of the water so that their bodies fell into the river and were carried away.
+They were ordered to take off their shoes and were then shot at the edge of the water so that their bodies fell into the river and were carried away.

 ¹ Memento Park is an open-air museum in Budapest, dedicated to monumental statues from Hungary's Communist period (1949–1989)

-² in support of the Székler people (ethnic Hungarians living in Transylvania), after two Romanian counties banned the display of the Székler flag
+² in support of the Székler people (ethnic Hungarians living in Transylvania), after two Romanian counties, banned the display of the Székler flag

 ³ building that housed the German parliament from 1894-1933 and from 1999-present